ostracod/breadtext/btslDocumentation/builtIn.md

 `charToPoints(character)` - Converts the character to a list of integer Unicode points.

-`pointsToChar(pointList)` - Converts the list of integer unicode points to a character.
+`pointsToChar(pointList)` - Converts the list of integer Unicode points to a character.

 ## Top-Level Constants